10 Labradorite Necklaces That Will Hypnotize You - Literally!

 You will weep with joy upon purchasing our next tear-drop option.
 The stone is smooth cut but the natural striation and labradorescence of the stone give off a look of faceting.
 This stunning trick of the eye takes an otherwise simple design and elevates it to the world of fine jewelry.

 The designer and distributor, Starletta Designs, make the most out of the concept “less is more.”
-925 Sterling Silver clings to a tear-drop shaped hunk of labradorite, smoothed and polished to highlight to beautiful gem.
+925 Sterling Silver clings to a tear-drop shaped hunk of labradorite, smoothed and polished to highlight to a beautiful gem.
 The piece is hung from a sterling silver chain and is ideal for either solo or layered looks.

 We love the thought of wearing this necklace over solid colors.
 While any color in the spectrum will work wonderfully with labradorite, we feel like tops and blouses on the darker side will really highlight this elegantly uncomplex piece.
 Choose a black, navy blue, forest green, or eggplant purple and the gem will do the rest of the work to add texture and variation to the look.
 This is a perfect piece to feature with a monotone palette!

-7. Freeform Labradorite and Gold
+7. Labradorite and Gold

-Created in Norway, this handmade piece shows off just how versatile labradorite can be.
+This handmade piece shows off just how versatile labradorite can be.
 While the gem is most often featured in conjunction with sterling silver and white gold, the warm tones inherent in the stone can really be highlighted with a splash of yellow gold.
 18k gold vermeil surrounds the stone and constructs the eighteen-inch chain it hangs from.

 The stone is cut and handled as little as possible so you get all the natural angles the stone formed in.
 It is polished to a shine for aesthetic but as few cuts were made as possible.
 While the stones may vary gently in color, the artist, Sophia Rose, has elected pieces that lean toward the green, brown, and taupe sides of the stones natural versions.